 To return to a temporary bookmark

-Click Next Bookmark for Previous Bookmark in Alternatively, you can press CTRL+K and then CTRL+N for the next bookmark, or CTRL+K and then CTRL+P for the previous bookmark within a document.
+Click the Next Bookmark or Previous Bookmark button.
+Alternatively, you can press CTRL+K and then CTRL+N for the next bookmark, or CTRL+K and then CTRL+P for the previous bookmark within a document.